 Breaks and Lunch: If you work six (6) hours or more, you are entitled to two (2) paid fifteen (15) minute breaks and an hour-long unpaid lunch.
 Please take at least a half-hour (30 min) for lunch.
-Breaks and lunch cannot be combined to leave early.
+Breaks and lunch cannot be combined.
 Enjoy your time to recharge!

-Attendance Expectations
+⏰ Attendance Expectations

 At SCCCMH, we truly value our employees and their role in keeping our operations running smoothly and effectively as we face future challenges together.
 We understand that life can be unpredictable, but we kindly ask that you make every effort to be present during your scheduled work hours.
 Consistent attendance helps us maintain productivity and ensures that we can support one another and our mission.